workframers/stillsuit/README.md

 ### Using with catchpocket

-stillsuit should be usable with a manually-written schema file, but you can also use the catchpocket project to inspect your datomic database and automatically generate large parts of a schema file for you.
+stillsuit is usable with a manually-written schema file, but you can also use the [catchpocket](https://github.com/workframers/catchpocket) project to scan your datomic database and automatically generate large parts of a schema file for you.

 In the ideal scenario, catchpocket can generate all of your object definitions for you, leaving only the top-level queries for you to write.